“Jesus, perceiving that they were intending to come and take Him by force to make Him king, withdrew….” (John 6:15)

 I note that Jesus came to do the will of the Father when He walked the earth (John 6:38), and it did not include setting up residence in an earthly palace.
 Thus, I do not believe that our primary focus should be on the politics of an earthly nation.
 Our focus should be on the politics of God and His Kingdom.

 In this passage in John, the crowd caught up to Jesus the next day looking for more food, but Jesus did not provide what they were seeking.
-Instead, Jesus said, “I am the bread of life; he who comes to Me will not hunger, and he who believes in me will never thirst.”
+Instead, Jesus said, “I am the bread of life; he who comes to me will not hunger, and he who believes in me will never thirst.”
 (John 6:35)

-Jesus said, “I am the living bread that came down out of heaven; if anyone eats of this bread, he will live forever; and the bread also which I will give for the life of the world is My flesh.”
+Jesus said, “I am the living bread that came down out of heaven; if anyone eats of this bread, he will live forever; and the bread also which I will give for the life of the world is my flesh.”
 (John 6:51)

 As some of the crowd began grumbling about what Jesus was saying, He added “[U]nless you eat the flesh of the Son of Man and drink His blood, you have no life in yourselves”; because, “He who eats My flesh and drinks My blood abides in Me, and I in him.”
-(John 6:53, 56) “It is the Spirit who gives life; the flesh profits nothing; the words that I have spoken to you are spirit and are life.”
+(John 6:53, 56) And further, “It is the Spirit who gives life; the flesh profits nothing; the words that I have spoken to you are spirit and are life.”
 (John 6:63)

 Many in the crowd found these things too “difficult” and turned away.
 Like the crowd, we often just want God to help us in the physical world in which we live.
 We want God to meet our fleshly needs, but no more.
 We want the appetizers, but we don’t want the main course.